notepad-plus-plus/npp-usermanual/content/docs/editing.md

     *  `Repeat` will repeat the same number _n_ times.
 Defaults to 1 if left blank.
     * `☐ Leading zeros` will cause all the numbers to have the same number of digits, by adding leading zeros for the smaller values
     * `Format` chooses between **Dec** (0-9), **Hex** (0-9,A-F), **Oct** (0-7), or **Bin** (0-1).
-        Note: that the numerical boxes above are always in decimal, even if a different format is chosen for display.
+        _Note_: the numerical boxes above are always in decimal, even if a different format is chosen for display.
 (Example: to get `F`-`1F`, column-select 17 rows and set the initial number to `15` -- it will not allow `F`.)

 ## Multi-Editing